LassoSoft/LassoGuide/lasso_guide_source/lasso_guide_book/foreword.rst

 a foundation block of the world's digital future, steadily inspiring joy and value to those who use it regularly.

-In this latest version of Lasso, Lasso 9, a monumental leap in its underlying theory and architecture was made to ensure that the future of Lasso would be preserved.
+This latest version of Lasso, Lasso 9, makes a monumental leap in its underlying theory and architecture to secure the future of the platform.
 With countless hours of effort, a group of dedicated contributors have worked together to ensure that a strong central manual---a canon---would exist for this new language.
 These individuals include:

 | Kyle Jessup
 | Fletcher Sandbeck